 In this thesis I have considered different models of disability so we have a better idea of where different groups are coming from.
-From the typical Medical view of problems with components to an economic view of the distribution of ill-health to the ideal views of the United Nations and World Health Organisation.
+From the typical Medical view of problems with components to an economic view of the distribution of illhealth to the ideal views of the United Nations and World Health Organisation.
 I considered inequality of income, wealth, resources needed to attain health with a primary focus on healthy housing.
 I considered how the transition from the ideal of health to the reality of focus on immunisation compliance and reduction in emergency room wait times has the potential to miss the point when it comes to empowerment of our people.
-I then considered equity groups as groups and instead of focusing on intrinsic features for stabilising the trajectory or projected futures for people who are members of equity groups I introduced the idea of statistical parameters which raises issues of how people can bet on outcomes and invest accordingly.
+I then considered equity groups as groups and instead of focusing on intrinsic features for stabilising the trajectory or projected futures for people who are members of equity groups I introduced the idea of statistical parameters which raises the idea of how people can bet on outcomes and invest accordingly in the name of equity.

-I considered capitation funding which placed a dollar value on the burden of being a member of an equity group, or similar, in the name of equity, even when it wasn't clear how it was supposed to empower equity group members.
+In Chapter 4 we looked at capitation funding which placed a dollar value on the burden of being a member of an equity group, or similar, in the name of equity, even when it wasn't clear how it was supposed to empower equity group members.
+This was an example of how people can invest in the name of equity by targeting equity group members.
 Lastly, in this chapter I considered two arguments for why we should pursue the ideal of co-operation for mutual benefit instead of committing to a path whereby we take what we can get for as long as we can get it.
 Firstly, an argument from symmetry with respect to attitudes about the fairness / unfairness of people having both less than, and more than, us.
-Secondly, an argument from a modified version of Pascal's Wager.
-I then considered how presently we don't seem to be doing well on the refraining from discriminating against front.
-This perhaps isn't so surprising when considered together with what we saw about the trajectory of inequality in chapter 2.
-I ended with the reccommendation that we develop a more sustainable - and accountable - infrastructure.
+Secondly, an argument from a modified version of Pascal's Wager with respect to conducting oneself so as to leave open the possibility of genuinely co-operative (compared with merely co-incidental) activities.

+I then considered how presently we don't seem to be doing so well on refraining from discriminating against which is required by current domestic and international laws.
+This perhaps isn't so surprising when considered together with what we saw about the trajectory of inequality in New Zealand, particularly, in chapter 2.
+I ended with the reccommendation that we develop a more sustainable - and accountable - infrastructure so that we can bring first world Medicine and Surgery to New Zealand and to New Zealanders of all groups and incomes.
 Unfortunately, many appear to have tied their fortunes to alternative futures.
 It is a shame that more haven't decided to invest in better futures for more of us.